 “I was amazed at the connections that happen between a teacher and students,” Giesen said.
 “Those students stole my heart back then … and they kept it.”

-Now as Newman’s interim dean of students, Giesen feels the skills she’s built as a PK-12 administrator directly apply.
+Now as Newman’s dean of students, Giesen feels the skills she’s built as a PK-12 administrator directly apply.

 “The skillset required for relationship building, collaboration and problem-solving is quite similar,” she said.
 “It is a delight to be able to interact with Newman students and discuss their current realities and their foreseeable futures.
 The students I have met have all been truly inspiring to me.”